-18. Trading risk
+20. Trading risk

-- The trading price of the Units on the SEHK is driven by market factors such as the demand for and supply of the Units.
-Therefore, the Units may trade at a substantial premium or discount to the Sub-Fund's Net Asset Value. - As investors will pay certain charges (e.g. trading fees and brokerage fees) to buy or sell Units on the SEHK, investors may pay more than the Net Asset Value per Unit when buying Units on the SEHK, and may receive less than the Net Asset Value per Unit when selling Units on the SEHK.
+- The trading price of the Listed Class of Units on the SEHK is driven by market factors such as the demand for and supply of the Listed Class of Units.
+Therefore, the Listed Class of Units may trade at a substantial premium or discount to the Sub- Fund's Net Asset Value. - As investors will pay certain charges (e.g. trading fees and brokerage fees) to buy or sell Units on the SEHK, investors may pay more than the Net Asset Value per Unit when buying Units on the SEHK, and may receive less than the Net Asset Value per Unit when selling Units on the SEHK.

-19. Trading differences risks
+21. Trading differences risks

-• The securities in which the Sub-Fund may invest may be listed on any exchange globally.
-As the relevant stock exchanges may be open when the Units in the Sub-Fund are not priced, the value of the securities in the Sub-Fund's portfolio may change on days when investors will not be able to purchase or sell the Sub-Fund's Units.

-• Differences in trading hours between the relevant stock exchanges and the SEHK may also increase the level of premium or discount of the Unit price to its Net Asset Value.
+- The securities in which the Sub-Fund may invest may be listed on any exchange globally.
+As the relevant stock exchanges may be open when the Listed Class of Units in the Sub-Fund are not priced, the value of the securities in the Sub-Fund's portfolio may change on days when investors will not be able to purchase or sell the Sub-Fund's Listed Class of Units. - Differences in trading hours between the relevant stock exchanges and the SEHK may also increase the level of premium or discount of the Unit price to its Net Asset Value.

-20. Termination risk
+22. Termination risk

-The Sub-Fund may be terminated early under certain circumstances, for example, where the size of the Sub-Fund falls below HKD50 million (or its equivalent in the Sub-Fund's base currency).
+• The Sub-Fund may be terminated early under certain circumstances, for example, where the size of the Sub-Fund falls below HKD50 million (or its equivalent in the Sub-Fund's base currency).
 Investors may not be able to recover their investments and suffer a loss when the Sub-Fund is terminated.

-21. Reliance on market maker risks
+23. Reliance on market maker risks

-Although the Manager will use its best endeavours to put in place arrangements so that at least one market maker will maintain a market for the Units and that at least one market maker gives not less than three months' notice prior to terminating market making arrangement under the relevant market maker agreement, liquidity in the market for the Units may be adversely affected if there is no or only one market maker for the Units.
+Although the Manager will use its best endeavours to put in place arrangements so that at least one market maker will maintain a market for the Listed Class of Units and that at least one market maker gives not less than three months' notice prior to terminating market making arrangement under the relevant market maker agreement, liquidity in the market for the Listed Class of Units may be adversely affected if there is no or only one market maker for the Listed Class of Units.
 There is also no guarantee that any market making activity will be effective.

-22. Distributions out of or effectively out of capital risk
+24. Distributions out of or effectively out of capital risk

-Payments of distributions out of capital and/or effectively out of capital amounts to a return or withdrawal of part of an investor's original investment or from any capital gains attributable to that original investment.
+• Payments of distributions out of capital and/or effectively out of capital amounts to a return orwithdrawal of part of an investor's original investment or from any capital gains attributable to that original investment.
 Any such distributions involving payment of dividends out of capital or effectively out of capital of the Sub-Fund may result in an immediate reduction in the Net Asset Value per Unit of the Sub-Fund and will reduce the capital available for future investment.